-- Continue installation of OCS foundations in S2WA3 to facilitate work coordination between PCEP and 25th Avenue Grade Separation. - Continue installation of OCS foundations in S2WA5 and S2WA4. - Continue pole, cantilever, and bracket installation in S2WA5. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue in Segments 1, 2 and 4. - Continue site and foundation work on TPS-2. - Continue conduit installations in Segment 2. - Continue coordination with UPRR on signal and OCS design. - Continue coordination with stakeholders on the constant warning solution. - Continue review of BBII work plans for upcoming construction activities. - Complete 35% design for PG&E interconnection. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Continue resolution of DSCs. - Continue pole, cantilever, and bracket installation in S2WA5. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
+Potholing will continue in Segments 1, 3 and 4. - Continue excavation and ductbank installation in TPS-2. - Continue conduit installations for signal and Wayside Power Cabinet units in Segment 2. - Continue coordination with UPRR on OCS design. - Continue coordination with stakeholders on the constant warning solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure.

-a.
-Foundations required do not match poles required as guy foundations are needed in some locations for extra support.
+1. Foundations required do not match poles required as guy foundations are needed in some locations for extra support.